QualiTorque/torque-start-environment/README.md

 # torque-start-sb-action

-This action integrates CloudShell Torque into your CI/CD pipeline.
+This action integrates Torque into your CI/CD pipeline.

 You can configure your available build workflows to create a sandbox from any blueprint, start your tests and end the sandbox when finished (using [torque-end-sb-action](https://github.com/QualiTorque/torque-end-sb-action)).

-To use this GitHub Action you need to have an account in CloudShell Torque and an API token.
+To use this GitHub Action you need to have an account in Torque and an API token.

 ## Usage